bitsofcotton/readprint/README.md

 So if the firmware is infected, we cannot check them at all.

 To use this with effective, it is recommended to write entity to after second sector, and check them by cross-platform and write first sector as only read/jump second sector.
 However, ever in this case, the data can be cheated by firmware if they're completely infected.

+# Compatibility
+We need to refer ongoing reliable source codes by some communities.
+Or we get incomplete binary to work with some known computers which we don't have.